Megan Thee Stallion Stuns In Matching Leopard-Print Crop Top & Miniskirt

 “You are very beautiful… my crush,” a fourth admirer commented.

-Last week, Megan took to the same social media platform to model for the designer Coach.
+Last week, Megan took to the same social media platform to share a couple of snapshots of herself modeling for the designer Coach.
 As previously reported by The Inquisitr, she wowed in a skimpy crop top made out of denim.
 Megan completed the outfit with matching high-waisted hot pants and a gold chain belt.
 The “Savage” chart-topper accessorized with a number of gold necklaces, large hoop earrings, bracelets, and rings while opting for a small handbag from the brand.
 Megan wore long pointy acrylic nails and sported her hair in a high ponytail.